 Beyond external security threats, managed databases need to provide protection against insider risks from database administrators (DBAs).
-Database Activity Streams (currently supported for Amazon Aurora) provides a real-time data stream of the database activity in your relational database.
+Database Activity Streams, currently supported for Amazon Aurora and Amazon RDS for Oracle, provides a real-time data stream of the database activity in your relational database.
 When integrated with 3rd party database activity monitoring tools, you can monitor and audit database activity to provide safeguards for your database and meet compliance and regulatory requirements.

-The database activity stream is pushed to an Amazon Kinesis data stream that is created on behalf of your database.
-From Kinesis Data Firehose, the database activity stream can then be consumed by Amazon CloudWatch or by partner applications for compliance management such as McAfee's Data Center Security Suite, or IBM Security Guardium.
+The stream is pushed to an Amazon Kinesis data stream that is created on behalf of your database.
+From Kinesis Data Firehose, the database activity stream can then be consumed by Amazon CloudWatch or by partner applications for compliance management, such as IBM Security Guardium.
 These partner applications can use the database activity stream information to generate alerts and provide auditing of all activity on your Amazon Aurora database.

-"IBM Security® Guardium® Data Protection helps ensure the security, privacy and integrity of critical data across a full range of environments—from databases to big data, hybrid/cloud, file systems and more.
+"IBM Security® Guardium® Data Protection helps ensure the security, privacy, and integrity of critical data across a full range of environments—from databases to big data, hybrid/cloud, file systems, and more.
 We are excited to integrate with AWS Database Activity Streams (DAS).
-This integration will give our joint customers near-real time visibility into database activity, and enable them to quickly identify threats and take a consistent, strategic approach to data protection across on-premises and cloud environments.” – Benazeer Daruwalla, Offering Manager, Data Protection Portfolio, IBM Security.
+This integration will give our joint customers near-real time visibility into database activity, and it will enable them to quickly identify threats and take a consistent, strategic approach to data protection across on-premises and cloud environments.” – Benazeer Daruwalla, Offering Manager, Data Protection Portfolio, IBM Security.

 To learn more, please visit IBM security page.